exercism/go/exercises/beer-song/README.md

 Then please share your thoughts in a comment on the submission.
 Did this experiment make the code better?
 Worse?
 Did you learn anything from it?

+## Coding the solution

+Look for a stub file having the name beer_song.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.